Admission to the BSOTA Program (Professional Phase): APPLICATION PROCESS

 The Occupational Therapy Assistant program at SAU requires a separate application to the Professional Phase of the BSOTA Program.

-A student MUST successfully complete all foundational courses, after which, the applicant is eligible for application and admission to the professional phase of the BSOTA Program, which contains the clinical courses offered during the third and fourth years of this degree.
+A student MUST successfully complete all foundational courses, after which, the applicant is eligible for application and admission to the professional phase of the BSOTA Program, which contains the clinical courses offered during the last 3 years of this degree.
 Students must meet minimum application requirements and complete an “Intent to Apply” by declaring Pre-OTA status during the first semesters of the foundational phase.

 This is done electronically and can be accessed here https://www.sa.edu/registrar/declaration-of-major/